nicnocquee/imsticker/README.md

 # Imsticker

 This is a gem to quickly create iMessage Sticker Pack Xcode project from command line.
-You just need to prepare your sticker images and sticker sequence in a folder, and run one command.
+You just need to prepare your sticker images and sticker sequence (animated sticker!) in a folder, and run one command.
+No need to drag and drop and clicking around in Xcode.

 ## Installation